panditanvita/MovieBot-aka-Chappie/README.md

 - (most important) API is biggest bottleneck to a better bot - with it, we can use the request printout generated as a confirmation ticket for the customer, and go ahead booking the ticket for them with the bot as well.
-We would also need further questions, such as suggesting seat type (far from the screen, close) based on what's available. google scraping doesn't return a lot of the valid showtimes - need the book my show api. also important because then we could keep a single static knowledge base, which would allow us to keep adding information about each theatre. scraping is like hunter-gathering, works on the fly, but farming is better.
+We would also need further questions, such as suggesting seat type (far from the screen, close) based on what's available.

+Google scraping doesn't return a lot of the valid showtimes - need the book my show api.
+Also important because then we could keep a single static knowledge base, which would allow us to keep adding information about each theatre. scraping is like hunter-gathering, works on the fly, but farming is better.